pikdum/steam-deck/README.md

 # pikdum's steam deck tools

+> **Notice:** Vortex 1.8 is currently broken.
+> This will install Vortex 1.7.8, so make sure to turn off auto-updates afterwards if possible.
+> If already upgraded to 1.8 and it's broken, probably need to uninstall.

 ## what is this

 a collection of steam deck tools and scripts to help automate some things, starting with installing vortex